 Like adults and children, teens should attend dental appointments for an exam and cleaning every six months.
 These appointments should only take an hour.
 During this time, the dentist will take X-rays, evaluate the health of the teeth and gums, and clean the teeth.
 If we detect a cavity, we will typically recommend the use of a tooth-colored filling to prevent further damage.
 In the case of gum disease, we may recommend improved home care or a root planing and scaling procedure.

 Whatever your needs may be, the team at DeJesus Dental Group is here to help you maintain or improve the beauty and health of your smile.
-Contact our practice today.
+Schedule an appointment today.